 - To administer your membership account i.e. payments, renewals etc

 - To provide you with the membership benefits and services

-- To provide you with information regarding goods and services from our BII Marketplace partners, so long as this is in line with the marketing choices you have made on your membership account.
+- To provide you with information regarding goods and services from our BII Trusted Partners, so long as this is in line with the marketing choices you have made on your membership account.
 We would never pass your personal information to any third party supplier or organisation without your prior consent or at your request.